kiugfractal/SEProject/Project.md

 ####Other non-functional requirements
 * Speed: The application should be smooth, fast in every devices (mobile, tablet)
 * Flexibility: Application can run with full function on all major browsers PC and mobile: Chrome, Firefox, Safari (on IE)
-* Portability: The application run on a server so user can connect throw the net from anywhere.
+* Portability: The application run on a server so user can connect through the net from anywhere.

 # User Interface [Done by Zohaib Malik]
 ## Views